angulardart/site-angulardart/src/angular/guide/component-styles.md

 ## Controlling view encapsulation: native, emulated, and none

-As discussed earlier, component CSS styles are encapsulated into the component's view and don't affect the rest of the application.
+As discussed earlier, component CSS styles are encapsulated into the component's view and don't affect the rest of the app.

 To control how this encapsulation happens on a *per component* basis, you can set the *view encapsulation mode* in the component metadata.